pleabargain/EnglishHelpsYourCareer/grammar conjunctive adverbs.md

 -   In the making of domestic policy; **moreover** , she is often at sea.
 -   The student’s essay was badly written. **Moreover**, it was too short.
 ## similarly
-- It was obvious from the deafening applause the other concertgoers were similarly impressed by the singer’s performance.
+- It was obvious from the deafening applause the other concert goers were similarly impressed by the singer’s performance.
 - We encourage our coders to write similarly styled code.
+- We were similarly occupied when our manager walked in.
+- They speak similarly and I don't understand either of them!
+- They dress similarly.

 - The students were asked to dress similarly for the graduation ceremony.
 ## also